 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

 Recently, I’ve been flying a lot.
 In January I went to Cary, North Carolina and Ft.
 Myers, Florida.
 Hubby and I love the thrill of getting a low plane fare- we have lots of great tips and tricks for getting cheap & free flights (Which I really need to share soon!).
 We are lucky to have three airports that serve our area, LaGuardia, JFK and Islip-MacArthur.
 That alone gives us lots of travel options – but with all things being equal we always try to fly out of JFK.
 There are so many options to get there, it’s really the most convenient for us.
-And for that reason, people are always asking me how to get to JFK airport from Manhattan, or on public transportation in general!
-So I put this post together to help making getting to JFK airport a breeze!
+And for that reason, people are always asking me about getting from JFK to Manhattan, or about transportation from JFK to NYC!
+So I put this post together to help making getting to and from JFK airport a breeze!
 I’m so excited to share all these great tips for getting to and from JFK like true New Yorker!

-JFK airport is located in the Southern part of Queens, an outer borough of New YorkCity.
+John F. Kennedy airport is located in the Southern part of Queens, an outer borough of New YorkCity.
 JFK is located 18 miles from midtown Manhattan and is the international airport to service Long Island and New York City.
-There are several ways to get to JFK airport from Manhattan.
+There are several options for JFK airport transportation to Manhattan.
 For each method, you have to balance where you are coming from, cost, time and how much luggage (and little ones) you might have to schlep!

-If you are taking public transportation from Manhattan to JFK airport, you will need to ride the AirTrain.
+If you are taking public transportation to Manhattan from JFK airport, you will need to ride the AirTrain.
 The AirTrain is the monorail that circles the entire airport and connects the airport to other transportation hubs – the A train in Howard Beach and the Jamaica train station.
 If you are taking the AirTrain to the terminals around the airport, there is no fare.

 Looping around JFK airport, the AirTrain stops at Terminals 1, 2/3, 4, 5, 7 and 8.
 From within the airport, you can follow the signs to the AirTrain.